bharathajckm/M1_Door-sensor_in_C/1_Requirements/README.md

 | -----------|:-----------------------------------------------------------------------------------:|
 | Description| 8-bit AVR Microcontrollers                                                          |
 | Feature    | No. of Pins-28,CPU-RISC 8-Bit AVR,Operating Voltage-1.8 to 5.5V,Program Memory-32KB |

+The goal of this project is to know whether to open or close the door, it will sense when door is closed the led light will didn't glow but when door is open the led light will glow.
+Simulation of the circuit is shown in simulide.
+The code is executed in the Microchip studio and Makefile and Hexfile is generated in the Microchip studio